opentargets-archive/rest_api/README.md

 Swagger YAML documentation is exposed at  [http://localhost:5000/api/docs/swagger.yaml](http://localhost:5000/api/docs/swagger.yaml)

 It expects to have an Elasticsearch instance on [http://localhost:9200](http://localhost:9200).
-Alternative configurations are available using the `CTTV_API_CONFIG` environment variable
-Valid `CTTV_API_CONFIG` options:
+Alternative configurations are available using the `OPENTARGETS_API_CONFIG` environment variable Valid `OPENTARGETS_API_CONFIG` options:

 - `development`: default option
 - `staging`: to be used in staging area